chriswilson2020/MicroBitBasic/README.md

 - Help system.

 ### Future Enhancements
+- Refactor if else into a command dispatcher
 - Variable assignment (`LET X = <value>`).
 - Input and output enhancements (`INPUT`, `PRINT`).
 - Control flow (`IF`, `GOTO`, `FOR`, `NEXT`).